tamirameba/Wazuh-SOC-Lab/README.md

 On 17.8.26 at 1:07 AM, a new user account named testSoc was created on the DESKTOP-U6KFT7L computer by the user soc-user An event was logged in Windows Security under Event ID 4720 and successfully identified by Wazuh using Rule ID 60109 – User account enabled or created.
-In summary:
+Verdict: False Positive
-The system successfully identified the creation of a new user.
-The event was logged in Windows Security as 4720 and collected by Wazuh where it was identified using Rule ID 60109.
+Reason: The user account was intentionally created as part of a controlled security monitoring test.
+Wazuh successfully detected the activity through Event ID 4720 and Rule ID 60109
 Scenario 2(images/scenario-2.png)